funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** JKS
-💡 Java KeyStore (JKS) is explicitly designed to securely store private keys and certificates.
+💡 Java KeyStore (JKS) is designed for securely storing private keys and certificates.
+PEM/DER can store private keys too, but JKS is Java-specific.

 </details>

 ---

-### 4. The Caesar Cipher is an example of which cryptographic technique?
+### 4. The Caesar Cipher is an example of which type of cryptographic technique?

 * [ ] Symmetric
 * [ ] Asymmetric
-* [ ] Transposition
+* [ ] Substitution
 * [ ] Steganography

 <details>
 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Symmetric
 💡 Caesar cipher uses the same key for encryption and decryption.
+More specifically, it is a substitution cipher.

 </details>